Safely Remove Stubborn Fat with Advanced Liposuction Techniques

 Liposuction (also called liposculpture or lipoplasty) is performed quite often in this country on both men and women.
 The procedure involves the removal of fat from specific areas of the body via small incisions.
 A narrow tube is inserted into the incision, and the fat is vacuumed out from beneath the skin.

 It is important to remember that although liposuction can remove areas of unwanted fat, it is not a substitute for eating a healthy diet and exercising regularly.
 That said, however, it can get rid of stubborn areas of fat that have not been responsive to traditional reduction methods.
+It is often incorporated into lift techniques, such as arm lifts, butt lifts, and thigh lifts.
 Many patients find the benefits of this procedure makes the cost worthwhile.

 Types of Liposuction